[NEW INSIGHT] 6 ways to build executive visibility without burning out

 It’s time we see more leaders initiate new discussions regarding other left-field applications for the technology.

-Of all the topics to focus on, sustainability will be front of mind for most audiences over the coming year.
+Of all the topics to focus on, sustainability will be front-of-mind for most audiences over the coming year.

 When asked about their most important stakeholder, it’s quite common for leaders to say their customers.